Accommodation rooms and prices

 Location and nearby interests

-Within 10 minutes from The Coal Yard, you'll find coffee shops hidden in York's walls, old traditional pubs, modern bars, eateries and entertainment.
+Within half a mile from The Coal Yard, you'll find coffee shops hidden in York's walls, old traditional pubs, modern bars, eateries and entertainment.
 You're opposite a gym and ten minutes from York's climbing wall and bouldering community.
-When you're cooking dinner in your brand new kitchen - if you realise you're out of an ingredient - you're 5 minutes from the supermarket.
+When you're cooking dinner in your brand new kitchen - if you realise you're out of an ingredient - you're minutes from the supermarket.

 - Less than a mile from the York St John University campus